 Diabetic retinopathy is the most common cause of diabetic eye disease, which can cause changes in the blood vessels of the retina that is a leading cause of blindness in American adults.
 Retina blood vessels may also swell and leak fluid, or grow on the surface of the retina, in some people with diabetic retinopathy.

 What are the symptoms of diabetic eye disease?

 Very often in the early stages of this disease, there aren’t any symptoms.
 Pain and changes in vision may not develop until the disease becomes more severe and in more advanced cases, progression of the disease may not produce symptoms.
 Blurred vision may develop if the central part of the retina (the macula), which is responsible for sharp, central vision, swells from macular edema, or leaking fluid.
 If new blood vessels grow on the surface of the retina, they can bleed and obscure vision.
 This is why yearly eye exams are vital for everyone, particularly diabetics.
 Diagnostic treatment by a fellowship-trained retina specialist is critical to help preserve and potentially improve the vision for someone with diabetic retinopathy.

 What is AMD?

-AMD is a chronic condition that causes central vision loss.
-Millions of Americans have AMD.
-In fact, it is a leading cause of blindness in people aged 60 and older.
+AMD is a chronic condition that causes central vision loss, affecting millions of Americans and serving as the main cause of blindness in people age 60 and older.

-AMD occurs when the macula–the part of the retina that lets you see color and fine detail–becomes damaged.
-There are two forms of AMD: dry and wet.
-Dry AMD is the less serious form and usually develops slowly over time.
-Wet AMD is the more serious form.
+AMD occurs when the macula, the part of the retina that lets you see color and fine detail, becomes damaged.
+There are two forms of AMD: dry and wet (discussed more below).
+Dry AMD is the less serious form and usually develops slowly over time, while Wet AMD is the more serious form.